Read Our Gap Year Travel Program’s FAQs

 For information on Youth International program leaders, click on this link: Leadership

 How do participants communicate with parents and friends while they are traveling?

-Also, someone in the Youth International office is in regular contact with our groups every couple of days while they are abroad.
-And, in the case of an emergency we are always able to contact a team quickly.
+In the case of an emergency we are always able to contact a team quickly.
 Email updates are also sent to family and friends of each team on a regular basis.

 How do we get the visas necessary to travel to these countries?

 Youth International provides participants with information on how to obtain tourist visas well before the start of each program.

 Youth International team members range in age from 18 to 25.
 (Occasionally we have participants outside of this age range, including participants who have graduated from high school at age 17.)
 The average age is 19, but most teams have participants from across the full 18 to 25 range.